-There are many multisig solutions available, but we have found Bitkey to be the easiest to use while offering great security.
+There are many multisig solutions available which can be found in the "Resources" section.
+We have found Bitkey to be the easiest to use while offering great security.
 Bitkey uses a 2 of 3 multisig setup.
 Each of the three keys are held separately, on your phone, on the Bitkey device, and at Block (the company that builds Bitkey).
 So in order to spend bitcoin, you simply need your fingerprint to activate your Bitkey device and your phone.
 Block can never spend your bitcoin because they only have one key.
 When set up properly, you can recover your bitcoin even when losing any two of the three keys!